Sergeyir/ROOTTools/README.md

 # Overview

-Set of useful functions and classes that can be used in any cpp application to simplify the work with <a href="https://root.cern/">ROOT6</a> various classes such as TF1, TCanvas, TFile, TThreadedObject, etc or to extend their usage.
-This repository is still in progress and some of it's features are yet to be finished/added.
-But everything described in the documentation is finished and works flawlessly.
+Set of useful functions and classes that can be used in any C++ application to simplify the work with <a href="https://root.cern/">ROOT6</a>'s various classes, such as TF1, TCanvas, TFile, TThreadedObject, etc., or to extend their usage.
+This repository is still in progress, and some of its features are yet to be finished/added.
+But everything described in the [documentation](https://sergeyir.github.io/documentation/ROOTTools/) is finished and works flawlessly.

 # Requirements

 - GNU GCC++17 or newer.
 - ghostscript - can be installed with any package manager.
-- [ROOT](https://root.cern/) V.6.00 or newer compiled with c++17 or newer.
+- [ROOT](https://root.cern/) V.6.00 or newer compiled with C++17 or newer.

-To check version of c++ that was used for compilation of ROOT run (you may need to head in bin directory in ROOT install directory if ROOT was not intalled with package manager)
+To check the version of C++ that was used for the compilation of the ROOT run (you may need to head into the bin directory in the ROOT install directory if ROOT was not installed with the package manager)

 ```sh
 root-config --cflags
 ```

-If [ROOT6](https://root.cern/) was not installed with a package manager on your system you also need to set $ROOT_INCLUDE and $ROOT_CONFIG in your profile (.bashrc, .zshrc or other) or configure the paths in Makefile.am.
+If [ROOT6](https://root.cern/) was not installed with a package manager on your system, you also need to set $ROOT_INCLUDE and $ROOT_CONFIG in your profile (.bashrc, .zshrc, or other) or configure the paths in Makefile.am.

 # Installing